-- 131Bede has enumerated seven kings, two Saxons, a Jute, and four Angles, who successively acquired in the heptarchy an indefinite supremacy of power and renown.
+- This term (the Heptarchy) must be rejected because an idea is conveyed thereby which is substantially wrong.
+At no one period were there ever seven kingdoms independent of each other.
+Palgrave, vol. i. p.
+46. Mr. Sharon Turner has the merit of having first confuted the popular notion on this subject.
+Anglo-Saxon History, vol. i. p.
+302. M. - Bede has enumerated seven kings, two Saxons, a Jute, and four Angles, who successively acquired in the heptarchy an indefinite supremacy of power and renown.
 But their reign was the effect, not of law, but of conquest; and he observes, in similar terms, that one of them subdued the Isles of Man and Anglesey; and that another imposed a tribute on the Scots and Picts.
 (Hist.
-Eccles.
-1. ii. c.
+Eccles. l. ii. c.
 5, p.
-83.) - 132See Gildas de Excidio Britanniae, c. i. p. l. edit.
-Gale. - 133Mr.
-Whitaker (Hist. of Manchester, vol. ii. p.
-503, 516) has smartly exposed this glaring absurdity, which had passed unnoticed by the general historians, as they were hastening to more interesting and important events - 134At Beran-birig, or Barbury-castle, near Marlborough.
+83.) - See Gildas de Excidio Britanniae, c. i. p. l. edit.
+Gale. - Mr. Whitaker (Hist. of Manchester, vol. ii. p.
+503, 516) has smartly exposed this glaring absurdity, which had passed unnoticed by the general historians, as they were hastening to more interesting and important events - At Beran-birig, or Barbury-castle, near Marlborough.
 The Saxon chronicle assigns the name and date.
 Camden (Britannia, vol. i. p.
 128) ascertains the place; and Henry of Huntingdon (Scriptores pest Bedam, p.
 314) relates the circumstances of this battle.
-They are probable and characteristic; and the historians of the twelfth century might consult some materials that no longer exist. - 135Cornwall was finally subdued by Athelstan, (A.D.
+They are probable and characteristic; and the historians of the twelfth century might consult some materials that no longer exist. - Cornwall was finally subdued by Athelstan, (A.D.
 927 941,) who planted an English colony at Exeter, and confined the Britons beyond the River Tamar.
 See William of Malmsbury, l. ii., in the Scriptores post Bedam, p.
 50. The spirit of the Cornish knights was degraded by servitude: and it should seem, from the Romance of Sir Tristram, that their cowardice was almost proverbial.